edoardocattapan/ardo.github.io/_posts/2018-08-25-what-i-stand-for.md

 Human Agency

 I believe that people can choose what they think, what they believe, what they do and who they are.
+I concede that it is not clear whether we truly enjoy free will, and I believe we only have partial and limited control over our lives.
+Still, we do have full control over a few fundamental variables that directly impact our quality of life.
-This means that external circumstances such as other people, nature and luck can be taken out of the equation for living life.
+This means that external circumstances such as other people, nature and luck can be taken out of the equation in living life.

-I don’t believe in luck as a driving force for the realization of future events, but just as a tool for interpreting the unknown reasons that caused any given event in the past.
+I don’t believe in luck as a driving force for the realization of future events, as it is just as a conceptual tool for interpreting the unknown reasons which contributed in causing a given event in the past.
-Luck makes sense only looking backwards, as an interpretation tool to cover our own ignorance of the truth.
+Luck makes sense only looking backwards, as an interpretation tool to cover our own partial ignorance of the truth.
 Luck does not determine the future: not by any means.

-Individualism
+Individual Freedom

+I believe that individual freedom is more important than common peace and order.

+I feel that the individual dimension is the first place from where to start creating a better society, and not the other way around.
 Everything that you ever acknowledge happening (and that which you might fail to see) happens inside yourself, as yourself.

-I feel that the individual dimension is the first place from where to start creating a better society, and not the other way around.
-I believe the individual is (as should be) free from traditional authorities.
+I believe the individual is (as should be) conceptually free from traditional authorities: parents, peer pressure, school, institutions, even law enforcement.
-I believe that individual freedom is more important than common peace and order.
+The only real limits that appear to be restricting of individual freedom are the universal physical laws.

 Self-Mastery